Ekanshthegreat/JavaNinjaGame/README.md

 ### Running Tests

-1. Navigate to the project directory.
+1. Navigate to the project directory. ( Should be /276)

 2.  mvn test